-The most important part of the place is its food!
+One of the most important parts of traveling in Japan is tasting local street food!
 Once you learn to accept the local food, you learn to accept the uniqueness of the place.
 I have been living in Japan for 2 years now and I am in absolute love with the place.
 Accepting and liking the Japanese cuisine is hands-down the major contributor to this.
 Here are some dishes which helped me relish the flavors of Japan.

 Sushi is not food, it’s an experience 🙂 Vinegar rice topped with varied seafood make the most popular Japanese dish.
 The topping is usually raw fish but grilled eel, boiled prawns, or tofu is available too.
 There are different types of sushi and you must try at least one of each!
 Nigirizushi (seafood on rice), gunkan (small rice and seaweed cup topped with seafood), temakizushi (seaweed roll filled with rice and seafood) and inarizushi (wrapped with deep fried tofu) are amongst the popular ones. (“sushi” becomes “zushi” when it precedes some word, so don’t get confused)